 Many people know they’re afraid in water and will say so.
-Many know they’re afraid, but would rather not.
+Many would rather not.
 Many are afraid and don’t know it.
 Half of American adults are afraid in deep water (Gallup 1998).

 You’re in good company if you don’t love deep water!
-We believe you’re afraid in water if you:
+You’re afraid in water if you:

 ◈ Can’t rest peacefully in water over your head

-◈ Hurry to the other side but don’t stop in the middle
+◈ Hurry to the other side and can’t stop in the middle

 ◈ Have taken many swimming lessons but can’t get the breathing (you might be afraid)